-Some may think that oxycodone, also commonly referred to as oxy, can be prescribed by doctors.
-It’s less dangerous than street drugs, such as heroin.
+Some people may think that oxycodone, also commonly referred to as oxy, can be prescribed by doctors.
+It’s true that it’s less dangerous than street drugs, such as heroin.
 However, addiction to painkillers can creep up on you.
 Oxycodone or Oxy is one such prescription painkiller.
 Because of the medication’s potency, individuals can follow their doctor’s instructions and still develop a dependency through no fault of their own.
 Oxy addiction side effects can be devastating.
 Due to massive overprescribing driven by the pharmaceutical industry, millions have become addicted.
 When these individuals can no longer get the prescriptions they need, they often turn to cheaper, more illicit drugs such as heroin.
-Almost 80 percent of heroin users took prescription painkillers first.
+Nearly 80% of heroin users took prescription painkillers first.

 Heading to an oxycodone detox center in Florida can help you recover from these side effects and begin living a healthier life.
 At Tides Edge Detox, our team of medical professionals is experienced and compassionate.
 We understand just how addictive prescription medications can be.